John Winslow (1597–1674): Life in New England

+Winslow also served as a juror in the trial of Arthur Peach, Richard Stinnings, and Thomas Jackson for the murder of Penowanyanquis, which was considered the first jury trial for a serious crime in Plymouth Colony history.

 Many of the more prosperous men had indentured servants.
 John Winslow was one of them.
 Records show that on July 28, 1640, he sold for £12 the services of Joseph Grosse for five years to John Howland.

 On yet another important committee, on October 17, 1642, Winslow was noted as one of several men appointed to grant lands for the town of Plymouth and in the 1643 list of "Men Able to Bear Arms", he appears with the men of Plymouth.
-He also served for two years as Deputy from Plymouth to the general court. and in 1653 Winslow became a member of "a counsell of war" (Council of War).
+He also served for two years as Deputy from Plymouth to the general court, and in 1653, Winslow became a member of "a counsell of war" (Council of War).

 Winslow was well thought of and a man to be trusted as evidenced in a record which shows that on March 20, 1654/55, Stephen Tracy, who had returned to England and was residing at Great Yarmouth in Norfolk, gave power of attorney to John Winslow of Plymouth to dispose of his estate in New England for the benefit of his son John Tracy, daughters, Ruth Tracy and Mary Tracy, and the rest of his five children.
 John Tracy married Mary Prence, daughter of Governor Thomas Prence.

 On October 10, 1657, Mr. John Winslow of Plymouth sold all his house and land in Plymouth to Edward Gray, believed to be his son-in-law married to his daughter Mary, and moved to Boston, where he became a wealthy merchant and ship owner, as well as retaining lands in Plymouth.

-Winslow was on the 1662 list of "first born" men of Plymouth to share in a land distribution. and he was one of the witnesses to the sale of land by Myles Standish in 1661.
+Winslow was on the 1662 list of "first born" men of Plymouth to share in a land distribution, and he was one of the witnesses to the sale of land by Myles Standish in 1661.

 On September 19, 1671, it is recorded that John bought for the sum of £500 in New England silver money "the Mansion or dwelling-house of the Late Antipas Voice with the gardens wood-yard and Backside as it is scituate lying and being in Boston aforesaid as it is nowe fenced in And is fronting & Facing to the Lane going to mr John Jolliffes."
 The Winslows lived in this house until his death in 1674 and that of Mary Chilton in 1679.
 The house (which would have been on Spring Lane) no longer exists.